 - To acquire the ability to use scientific reasoning

 - To understand biology as a framework of related concepts

 No Required Textbook

-This course is not offered Spring 2019.
-If you have any questions, please contact the Division of Life Sciences -Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Biological Laboratories B112, Busch Campus.
+If this course is closed, please use the following link to add your name to the course wait list: Wait List Sign Up for Spring 2021 Courses .
+If you have any questions, please contact the Division of Life Sciences-Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Labs B112, Busch Campus.

 Dr. R. Michaelis